whosonfirst/go-whosonfirst-sqlite-features/README.md

 For example:

 ```
-./bin/wof-sqlite-index -live-hard-die-fast -dsn microhoods.db -all -mode meta /usr/local/data/whosonfirst-data/meta/wof-microhood-latest.csv
+./bin/wof-sqlite-index-features -live-hard-die-fast -dsn microhoods.db -all -mode meta /usr/local/data/whosonfirst-data/meta/wof-microhood-latest.csv
 ```

 See the way we're passing a `-live-hard-die-fast` flag?
 That is to enable a number of performace-related PRAGMA commands (described [here](https://blog.devart.com/increasing-sqlite-performance.html) and [here](https://www.gaia-gis.it/gaia-sins/spatialite-cookbook/html/system.html)) without which database index can be prohibitive and time-consuming.
 These is a small but unlikely chance of database corruptions when this flag is enabled.

 Also note that the `-live-hard-die-fast` flag will cause the `PAGE_SIZE` and `CACHE_SIZE` PRAGMAs to be set to `4096` and `1000000` respectively so the eventual cache size will require 4GB of memory.
 This is probably fine on most systems where you'll be indexing data but I am open to the idea that we may need to revisit those numbers or at least make them configurable.

-You can also use `wof-sqlite-index` in combination with the [go-whosonfirst-api](https://github.com/whosonfirst/go-whosonfirst-api) `wof-api` tool and populate your SQLite database by piping API results on STDIN.
+You can also use `wof-sqlite-index-features` in combination with the [go-whosonfirst-api](https://github.com/whosonfirst/go-whosonfirst-api) `wof-api` tool and populate your SQLite database by piping API results on STDIN.
 For example, here's how you might index all the neighbourhoods in Montreal:

 ```
 /usr/local/bin/wof-api -param method=whosonfirst.places.getDescendants -param id=101736545 \
 -param placetype=neighbourhood -param api_key=mapzen-xxxxxx -geojson-ls | \
-/usr/local/bin/wof-sqlite-index -dsn neighbourhoods.db -all -mode geojson-ls STDIN
+/usr/local/bin/wof-sqlite-index-features -dsn neighbourhoods.db -all -mode geojson-ls STDIN
 ```

 Or creating databases for all the Who's On First repos: